Cvicnaire/Top_Secret_Tech/README.md

 In theory we can feed this program several tasks listed in sequential order in  variables.txt to automatically compose the workflow wdl for us.

+This is still rough around the edges!

+Known Issues:

-This is still rough around the edges! adding additional flags dynamically is not working yet
+1. adding additional flags dynamically is not working yet
+2. submitting the assembled workflows is not working yet